 Bridget Guy is a pole vault competitor from the United States.
 She captured the national pole vault title in Pennsylvania in 2014.
 In 2018, she tied for the fourth position in the NCAA Pole Vault Championships with a height of 4.30m (14’1.25”).

-She finished fourth in the pole vault at the NCAA Championships after clearing 4.45m She achieved a height of 4.70m on March 27, 2021, placing her in the 7th spot in the list of highest pole vault of all time.
+She finished fourth in the pole vault at the NCAA Championships after clearing 4.45m She achieved a height of 4.70m on March 27, 2021, placing her in the 7th spot in the list of highest pole vaults of all time.

 6. Wilma Anna